Godfrey Phillips, ITC shares surge up to 13%: What's fueling the jump and what lies ahead - BusinessToday

 Shares of Godfrey Phillips India Ltd and ITC Ltd witnessed a sharp rise in Friday's trading session.
-Godfrey Phillips' stock zoomed 13.02 per cent to Rs 2,240.20, while ITC surged 5.65 per cent to a day's high of Rs 327.80.
+Godfrey Phillips' stock zoomed 10.44 per cent to Rs 2,188.95, while ITC surged 5.09 per cent to settle at Rs 326.05.

 Ravi Singh, Chief Research Officer at Mastertrust, highlighted that both cigarette stocks have witnessed a sharp decline in the recent past following the government's excise duty hike on cigarettes, adding that the current rise should be viewed as a relief rally after the steep correction.